gyzdmgqy/academic-kickstart/content/home/experience.md

   * Involved in the development, design, and testing of SPP Market Management System (MMS).
   * Developed a python based automatic code generator for SPP Market Management System.
   * Verified and revised the database input/output structure documentation.
   Project: High-Performance Stochastic Unit Commitment
   * Literature studies of efficient stochastic programming algorithms.
   * Studied and investigated the Coopr package developed by Sandia National Lab.
   * Implemented the progressive hedging algorithm in Alstom MCE solution.
   * Designed and developed a scenario generation module for power system scheduling.
-  * Performed Numerical Experiments of stochastic unit commitment for MISO and SPP Market Management Systems.
+  * Performed Numerical Experiments of stochastic unit commitment for MISO and SPP Market Management Systems."""

 [[experience]]
   title = "Graduate Research Assistant"